dgreenslade/cma/part1/ReadMe.md

 ## Solution:

 - Given that it is not tab separated, I have used specific positions to extract the first several elements, then separated the second sections with the `'<'` separator.
+- Where the date of birth field was missing, there were additional spaces, I used regex to find correct the lines of these edge cases.
 - The solution returns a new CSV with the data parsed into a new file with timestamp.
 The minor validation on through data types ensures a minimum standard.

 ### Resolved issues: